2016-2018: Compulsory Conciliation leads to a Maritime Boundary Treaty between Australia and Timor-Leste

 The Conciliation Commission, through its Permanent Court of Arbitration secretariat, issued another press release on 26 December (also Portuguese).
 The announcement reported that Timor-Leste, Australia and the Sunrise Joint Venture held another round of talks in Singapore during the week of 11 December.
 Although no additional specifics were revealed, the three parties agreed to a "supplementary action plan" to decide the Sunrise development concept (i.e. where the gas will be liquefied) by 1 March 2018, with a treaty to be signed in subsequent weeks.
 The Commission will publish its report in April.
 The press release was reported by LUSA and by AFP, whose article was published in many countries.

 On 28 December, ABC reported that Attorney Bernard Collaery, who has represented Timor-Leste on the boundary issue, believes that the treaty deadline may be "wishful thinking," given political uncertainty in Dili and possible new elections.
+See below for more on the criminal charges against Collaery and Witness K in June 2018.

 2018 Major events this year discussed below include: